Evaluation of post-hoc interpretability methods in time-series classification: Introduction

 Neural-network interpretability for time-series data was only recently explored.
-Initial efforts applied some of the interpretability methods introduced for NLP and image classification on univariate time series, and evaluated the drop in score obtained by corrupting the most relevant parts of the signal~\cite{schlegel2019towards}.
+Initial efforts applied some of the interpretability methods introduced for NLP and image classification on univariate time series, and evaluated the drop in score obtained by corrupting the most relevant parts (also referred to as time steps) of the signal~\cite{schlegel2019towards}.
 An evaluation of some interpretability methods was recently proposed~\cite{ismail_benchmarking_2020}, with a dataset designed to address the issue of retaining equal distribution between the initial and the occluded dataset.
-A possible drawback of the proposed dataset is that static properties of the samples, such as the mean, can be used by the neural network to classify a sample.
-Hence, this task might not reflect the complexity of ``real-world" time-series classification tasks, where time dependencies usually play the discriminative role.
-In addition, the paper lacks a robust evaluation of the different methods independent of human judgement as it is expected that the model uses all the redundant information provided in the dataset.
+However, this work may have two crucial drawbacks: the proposed dataset contains static discriminative properties (e.g., the mean of the sample), and it is not independent of human judgement.
+The first issue can lead the model to learn from static properties.
+Hence the dataset might not reflect the complexity of real-world time-series classification tasks, where time dependencies usually play the discriminative role.
+The second issue is related to the assumption that the model uses: \begin{itemize} \item all the discriminative information synthetically provided (that consist of a static shift applied to a portion of the time series), \item no information outside of it. \end{itemize} We argue that this assumption does not necessarily hold as the model might require just a subset of the discriminative information provided and might use information from outside the discriminative portion.

-In this work, we address the several issues plaguing existing interpretability evaluation studies, providing a new accurate approach for the model-agnostic evaluation and benchmarking of interpretability methods for time series classification.
-In figure~\ref{fig:workflow}, we depict the interpretability workflow underlying the new approach (part of the InterpretTime library freely available in Github\footnote{\url{https://github.com/hturbe/InterpretTime}}), where we (a) train different neural network architectures on a new family of synthetic datasets (and ECG datasets), (b) extract the relevance score by using several state-of-the-art interpretability methods available in the literature, (c) evaluate the interpretability methods using the new metrics proposed in this work.